swdavey/phpdemo/README.md

 ```
 # Running and Troubleshooting
 You should now be able to go to your browser and navigate to your webpage, e.g http://<server-ip-address>/names.php .
 If the page does not display check that apache is properly working.
-For example on a Red Hat / Fedora / Centos / Oracle Linux system
+For example on a Red Hat / Fedora / Centos / Oracle Linux system run:
 ```shell
 systemctl status httpd
 ```
 Make alterations based on the output.
 If Apache is running correctly, check that you deployed to the document root and/or your virtual hosts are set up correctly.

 **Red Hat / Red Hat variants only.**

-If the page partially displays (i.e. is missing data that should have come from the database) then this may be a problem with selinux.
+If the page partially displays (i.e. is missing data that should have come from the database) then this may be a problem with selinux (typically enabled and enforcing by default).
 To resolve start by testing using PHP on the command line:
 ```shell
 php /var/www/html/names.php
 ```